 Disadvantages of pellets

 Although pellets are one of the most common forms in which the raw material is used in the plastics industry, they often have some drawbacks.
 There are different forms of pellets: some are cylindrical and flat; others are rounded, but flat; and others are spherical.

 The flat faces of the cylindrical and rounded pellets have a tendency to join together and agglomerate them in pairs or even to form long strands or filaments.
 These multiple pellet presentations can clog injection and extrusion equipment if they are not separated beforehand.
 For this purpose, there is screening equipment available to remove unwanted pellets.

-The plastics industry requires the Industrial Vibratory Screening of large quantities of material.
-For this purpose, it uses high-capacity and high-precision equipment.
-Screening Equipment performing the plastic and masterbatch screening is based mainly on two different operating principles.
+The plastics industry requires the screening of large quantities of material.
+For this purpose it uses high-capacity and high-precision equipment.
+Equipment performing the plastic and masterbatch screening is based mainly on two different operating principles.

 On the other hand, there are more advanced models, based on a side-to-side gyratory motion.
 These screeners have more efficient counterweight systems, without vibration, which guarantee a longer life for the equipment’s motor.